xmit-co/xmit.dev/posts/end-to-end.md

 ## Set up a GitHub repository

 Head to [GitHub's repository creation](https://github.com/new), name your repository `hello`, hit "Create repository".
-Note that we recommend creating the repository in a team rather than your personal account; you can [create one for free](https://github.com/account/organizations/new).
+Note that we recommend creating the repository in a team rather than your personal account; [create one for free](https://github.com/account/organizations/new).

 Then, in the terminal, follow GitHub's instructions to push an existing repository from the command line: